Consuelo Alba | WFF Executive Director & Co-Founder

 Hector Aguila | Program Manager and Educational Outreach

 Hector holds a bachelor’s degree in education and film from UCSC.
-With his background in curriculum development, instruction, and youth engagement, he helps coordinate Festival events and opportunities to bring the festival into educational spaces.
-Hector also works as mentor at the Youth Cinema Project teaching film in local schools and fostering a community of students to appreciate the process of filmmaking.
+With his background in curriculum development, instruction, and youth engagement, he helps coordinate WFF events and opportunities to bring the festival into educational spaces.
+Hector also worked as mentor at the Youth Cinema Project teaching film in local schools and fostering a community of students to appreciate the process of filmmaking.
 In 2023 Hector was recognized as a WFF Cine Se Puede Fellow and is currently producing his film series “916".

 Marisa Marquez | Admin and Operations